Maxwell5600/Persona-Library/README.md

 ## Navigation & passthroughs to native SillyTavern UI

-A few small additions aimed at not getting in your way when you need something this extension doesn't (yet) cover itself:
+A few small additions aimed at not getting in your way when you need something this extension May Not cover itself:

 - **Back to Grid** — a button in the detail view's header (top-left, next to the Use/Replace-image/Duplicate/Delete icons) that returns you to the